 You receive invitations to apply for new lines of credit almost daily; don’t respond.
 If you do, that company will pull your credit report and this could have an adverse effect on your credit score.
 Likewise, don’t establish new lines of credit for autos, furniture, appliances, etc.

-Don’t pay off collections, charge-offs liens, judgements or any derogatory credit unless we specifically ask you to in order to secure the loan.
+Don’t pay off collections, charge-offs liens, judgments or any derogatory credit unless we specifically ask you to in order to secure the loan.

 #3: DON'T MAX OUT OR OVER CHARGE EXISTING CREDIT CARDS.